zain-x/container/mdContainer/labs/Lab14.md

     ```

 2. Enable Swagger Middleware:
-   Add the following method to enable Swagger and Swagger UI in the `Startup` class:
+   Add the following method to enable Swagger and Swagger UI in the `Program.cs` class:
     ```csharp
     app.UseSwagger(
                  options =>